cwebd/k3os-vagrant/README.md

 This will then deploy the new configuration, the provision scripts compare if the k3os config yaml matches the system k3os config yaml, if there are differences this file is copied across and the box is restarted so that the changes take effect.

 ## Building Packer boxes

+As packer will build both kvm and virtualbox images ensure that libvrt boxes are shut down and not running as Virtualbox and KVM will not work concurrently.

 `$>cd packer`
 `$>./cleanup.sh`